Is Kratom Legal in My State? The Complete 2026 Guide

 Is kratom legal at the federal level?

 Yes.
-As of 2026, kratom is not a federally controlled substance.
+As of July 21, 2026, kratom is not a federally controlled substance.
 The DEA considered scheduling it in 2016 but withdrew that proposal after massive public backlash.
 The FDA has not approved kratom for any medical use, but it has not been banned federally.
-That said, the FDA has issued warnings about kratom and has seized some imported shipments.

 Can I fly with kratom?